-NOTE: A DSN MUST NOT be returned to the sender for any message for which the return address from the SMTP MAIL command was NULL ("<>"), even if the sender's address is available from other sources (e.g. the message header).
+NOTE: A DSN MUST NOT be returned to the sender for any message for which the return address from the SMTP MAIL command was NULL ("<>"), even if the sender's address is available from other sources (e.g., the message header).
 However, the MTA which would otherwise issue a DSN SHOULD inform the local postmaster of delivery failures through some appropriate mechanism that will not itself result in the generation of DSNs.

 DISCUSSION: RFC 1123, section 2.3.3 requires error notifications to be sent with a NULL return address ("reverse-path").
 This creates an interesting situation when a message arrives with one or more nonfunctional recipient addresses in addition to a nonfunctional return address.
-When delivery to one of the recipient addresses fails, the MTA will attempt to send a nondelivery notification to the return address, setting the return address on the notification to the return address, setting the return address on the notification to NULL.
+When delivery to one of the recipient addresses fails, the MTA will attempt to send a nondelivery notification to the return address, setting the return address on the notification to NULL.
 When the delivery of this notification fails, the MTA attempting delivery of that notification sees a NULL return address.
 If that MTA were not to inform anyone of the situation, the original message would be silently lost.
 Furthermore, a nonfunctional return address is often indicative of a configuration problem in the sender's MTA.
 Reporting the condition to the local postmaster may help to speed correction of such errors.

-6.2.1 Relay of messages to other conforming SMTP servers
+5.2.1 Relay of messages to other conforming SMTP servers